lyngon/redgrease/docs/source/runtime.rst

 .. note::

-   If you are **only** using  hese wrapped runtime functions in your Gear Functions, and **no other** RedGrease features, then you actually don't need RedGrease to be installed on the RedisGears server runtime.
+   If you are **only** using these wrapped runtime functions in your Gear Functions, and **no other** RedGrease features, then you actually don't need RedGrease to be installed on the RedisGears server runtime.
 Explicitly setting ``enforce_redgrease`` argument to ``False`` when executing a function script with to :meth:`.Gears.pyexecute`,  will not add any redgrease requirement to the function and simply ignore any explicit runtime imports.

-   The section, :ref:`adv_extras` , goes deeper into the detals of the various RedGrease extras options, and their imlications.
+   The section, :ref:`adv_extras`, goes deeper into the detals of the various RedGrease extras options, and their limitations.

 Another reason to use the functions from RedGrease :mod:`runtime`, is that it contains some slightly enhanced variants of the defaults, like for example, the :ref:`runtime_log`, or have alternative versions, like :ref:`runtime_hashtag3`.